smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **Emily Wilde's Encyclopaedia of Faeries** by Heather Fawcett, read 22 times

 **TOTAL**: 904 books read, with 341 unique titles.
+371 books were claimed to qualify for hard mode.
 206 books were used only once for this square.
 Skipped 22 times.
 Substituted 3 times.